rocky-linux/documentation/docs/books/learning_ansible/04-ansible-galaxy.md

     group: "{{ rocky8_default_user.gid }}"
 ```

-To test your new role, let's create a `test-role.yml` playbook in the same directory than your role :
+To test your new role, let's create a `test-role.yml` playbook in the same directory as your role:

 ```
 ---